Time icon

 Michael Nelson Jagamara's Possum and Wallaby Dreaming

 Michael Nelson Jagamara (c.
-1945–2020) Warlpiri people, Possum and Wallaby Dreaming, 1985, Art/Craft Program, Parliament House Art Collection, Department of Parliamentary Services, Canberra, ACT. © Estate of the artist licensed by Aboriginal Artists Agency Ltd.
+1945–2020) Warlpiri people, Possum and Wallaby Dreaming, 1985, Art/Craft Program, Parliament House Art Collections, Department of Parliamentary Services, Canberra, ACT. © Estate of the artist licensed by Aboriginal Artists Agency Ltd.

 Cultural warning: Aboriginal and Torres Strait Islander peoples are advised that the following contains the names, images and voices of people who are deceased.